Government asks UK companies to appoint more women to their boards

 "Although our target is in sight, we must keep up the momentum.
 All companies with fewer than 25 percent of women on their board need to take firm action now to increase female representation," Business Secretary Vince Cable said in a statement.

-Together with Davies, Cable also wrote a letter to the 29 companies in the mid-cap FTSE 250 index with all-male boards, urging the firms, which include retailer JD Sports (JD.L), to appoint at least one female director "in the short term".
+Together with Davies, Cable also wrote a letter to the 29 companies in the mid-cap FTSE 250 index with all-male boards, urging the firms, which include retailer JD Sports, to appoint at least one female director "in the short term".